 - Boat preparation and cleaning

-Please note that this project is completely weather dependent and there will be days when the weather is too bad to go to sea.
+Please note: This project is completely weather dependent and there will be days when the weather is too bad to go to sea.
 On these days, volunteers will have excursions or lectures arranged for them by the volunteer coordinators.